 Every two weeks, Geoff Michener covers some of the latest job changes taking place in this dynamic industry.
-In this week’s column, Triangle Business Journal gets a new president, Verve Mobile staffs up, and the Daily Voice hires a new publisher.
+This week’s edition includes moves and new openings at Xaxis, Signpost, and Buzzfeed.